-Generally, a couple of building contractors would be invited to submit an estimate for the cost of repair work.
+Generally, you would need a couple of building contractors to submit an estimate for the costs of repair work.
 A company recommended by your insurer may only be working to rates set by your insurer.
 These insurance rates may not cover the repair costs to its pre-loss standard.

-If you have been asked to find your own contractors, any company you contact must be capable of carrying out the restoration.
-Repairing a property that has suffered water or fire damage is complicated and more of a specialist nature.
+If you’ve been asked to find your own contractors, any company you contact must be capable of carrying out works.
+Repairing a property that has suffered water or fire damage can run into complications.

 Public Loss Adjusters will manage your claim on your behalf and be available every step of the way.
 Once appointed, we will manage all insurance negotiations and keep you up to date at all times.

 You will be have your very own claims manager.
 This manager will always be available to answer any questions you may have throughout the whole process.
 Our job is to ensure that you receive a full and fair settlement.